Muscular Strength: Advantages of Expansion Over Contraction in T’ai Chi

 Everyone can produce expansive strength—it’s mainly a matter of recognizing how to do it.
 Try yawning intensely, and feel the effect throughout your body.
 Try expanding your lower abdomen or your diaphragm.
 Once you recognize the feeling, then recreate and practice doing it increasingly fully and intensely.

-Prof. Cheng also talked about imagining the air to have the resistance of water,6, 7 which in my opinion is another tool for recognizing expansive strength.
-He said that eventually, the air will feel like it has the resistance of iron!8 This feeling of extreme resistance is something that I routinely experience when fully activating expansive strength.
+Prof. Cheng also talked about imagining the air to have the resistance of water,7, 8 which in my opinion is another tool for recognizing expansive strength.
+He said that eventually, the air will feel like it has the resistance of iron!9 This feeling of extreme resistance is something that I routinely experience when fully activating expansive strength.
 (See my article Swimming on Land.)

 Expanding and Condensing

 One of my more-recent T’ai-Chi teachers, Sam Chin Fan-siong, frequently emphasized what he called expanding and condensing.
-By those words, he meant that the yang part of each movement involves an expansion of strength originating from the centers of the feet, and the yin part of each movement involves a partial release of expansive strength.
+By those words, he meant that the yang part of each movement involves an expansion of strength originating from the centers of the feet, and the yin part of each movement involves a partial decrease in expansive strength.
 Whereas English was not Chin’s native language, he used English words with great thought, care, and precision.
 Both expanding and condensing are beautifully apt words—especially condensing.
+Chin writes about use of correct force in his book on I Liq Chuan.10

 In physics and chemistry, the term condensing applies to a confined gas in which the motion of the molecules of the gas decreases.
 This slowdown results in the molecules hitting the walls of the container (a) with less force and (b) less frequently.
 Each of these factors causes a decrease in the pressure on the walls of the container enclosing the gas.
 That is, condensing implies a decrease in outward pressure—not anything pulling inward as in the case of contraction.
-Chin’s use of expanding and condensing is, therefore, inconsistent with the use of any contractive strength, which implies “pulling” inward.
+The use of any contractive strength, which implies “pulling” inward, is therefore inconsistent with Chin’s use of expanding and condensing.

 Another teacher of mine, Harvey Sober, spoke about a similar concept of absorbing the opponent's energy and then “spitting” it out.

-9Cheng Man-ch’ing, Tai Chi Chuan: A simplified Method of Calisthenics for Health and Self Defense, North Atlantic Books, Berkeley, CA, 1985, p.
-124–5.
+11Cheng Man-ch’ing, Tai Chi Chuan: A simplified Method of Calisthenics for Health and Self Defense, North Atlantic Books, Berkeley, CA, 1985, pp. 124–5.

 Related Article: Cultivating the Correct Internal State in T’ai-Chi Movement